We take a look at the most dangerous mountains in the world and what it is that makes them so deadly

 A mere mention of this legend is enough to make one’s blood run cold.
 K2 is known as the Savage Mountain due to the extremely difficult ascent and the second-highest fatality rate among the eight-thousanders.
 The death rate on K2 used to be around one for every four successful summits.

 However, 2022 saw over 100 summits in a single day – an outrageous statistic considering it took nearly 40 years to complete the first 100 summits of K2. therefore, as of 2023, there have been approximately 500 successful summits of K2 and around 100 fatalities.
 As such, roughly one in four climbers die on the slopes of this treacherous mountain.
-Unlike Annapurna, the mountain with the highest fatality rate, K2 has never been climbed during winter.
+Like Annapurna, the mountain with the highest fatality rate, K2 was only climbed during winter recently.

 So far this year, ‘only’ two deaths have been reported – the first since 2014.
 However, over the decades, the mountain has been a backdrop of multiple catastrophes, namely the 1986 K2 disaster when five climbers died in a single event (13 over the season), the 1995 K2 disaster when a further six died (eight in the season) and most recently, the 2008 K2 disaster when a staggering 11 mountaineers lost their lives in a single event.

 With this in mind, it is surely only a matter of time until the next catastrophe on K2, one of the most dangerous mountains in the world, takes place.